-- (33) Compressed air.
-From the sale and from the storage, use, or other consumption in the state of compressed air. - 26 (34) Flags.
-From the sale and from the storage, consumption, or other use in this state of 27 United States, Rhode Island or POW-MIA flags. - (35) Motor vehicle and adaptive equipment to certain veterans.
-From the sale of a motor vehicle and adaptive equipment to and for the use of a veteran with a service-connected loss of or the loss of use of a leg, foot, hand, or arm, or any veteran who is a double amputee, whether service connected or not.
+(33) Compressed air.
+From the sale and from the storage, use, or other consumption in the state of compressed air.

+(34) Flags.
+From the sale and from the storage, consumption, or other use in this state of United States, Rhode Island or POW-MIA flags.

+(35) Motor vehicle and adaptive equipment to certain veterans.
+From the sale of a new motor vehicle to any disabled veteran receiving an honorable discharge from the armed forces of the United States or the National Guard of this or any other state and the sale of a motor vehicle and adaptive equipment to and for the use of a veteran with a service-connected loss of or the loss of use of a leg, foot, hand, or arm, or any veteran who is a double amputee, whether service connected or not.
 The motor vehicle must be purchased by and especially equipped for use by the qualifying veteran.
-Certificate of exemption or refunds of taxes paid is granted under rules or regulations that the tax administrator may prescribe. - (36) Textbooks.
+Certificate of exemption or refunds of taxes paid is granted under rules or regulations that the tax administrator may prescribe.

+(36) Textbooks.
 From the sale and from the storage, use, or other consumption in this state of textbooks by an "educational institution", as defined in subdivision (18) of this section, and any educational institution within the purview of § 16-63-9(4), and used textbooks by any purveyor.